-Gooey Chocolate Cakes have a soft chocolaty center when taken right out of the oven.
+Gooey Chocolate Cakes have a soft chocolaty center when first removed from the oven.
 Serve these little cakes with ice cream or whipped cream.

 Back in June, my sister, Kay, invited me to come cook for a small group of college girlfriends who were staying at her house for a few days.
 For dessert one evening, I prepared these Gooey Chocolate Cakes I had seen in Dorie Greenspan’s marvelous cookbook, Baking, from my home to yours.
 Served with coffee ice cream–they were too delicious and rich for words.

 Kitchen Secrets You Need To Make Gooey Chocolate Cakes Successfully

 Can’t recommend the disposable aluminum foil muffin pans enough.
 They are easier to bend and manipulate to get the cakes out in one piece.
 In addition, they can be washed (by hand only) and used again and again.